All Episodes

 That's what's fair.

-It's it's what's what's fair, isn't it?
+It's what's fair, isn't it?

 Why does he get to sit around?

-Mark Stein in for Rush, more straight ahead.
+Mark Stein in for Rush.

-You don't have to be discombobulated by sinister foreign guest hosts, just go to Rush Limbaugh.com, subscribe to Rush twenty-four seven, and you will never notice when he has the occasional day off.
+Just go to rushlimbore.com, subscribe to Rush 24-7, and you will never notice when he has the occasional day off.

-Rush returns live tomorrow for full throated all American excellence in broadcasting.
+Rush returns live tomorrow for full-throated all-American excellence in broadcasting.

-Let's go to James in O'Cala, Florida.
+Let's go to James in Ocala, Florida.

 James, great to have you with us.

-Uh are you excited and uh which which of those boxes are you anxious to check?
+And which of those boxes are you anxious to check?

-Man, I'm gonna tell you something.
+Man, I'm going to tell you something.

-If you put that fat white Republican Party hack up against Obama, and I'm talking about Gingrich, if there's any doubt, you might as well hand in the next four years.
+If you put that fat, white Republican Party hack up against Obama, and I'm talking about Gingrich, if there's any doubt, you might as well hand in the next four years.

-Now why do you why do you think that?
+Now, why do you think that?

 You really think that Newt is unelectable?

-Let me just tell you that up front, but I was watching a speech by Barack Obama, and I actually found myself wanting to like the man.
+But I was watching a speech by Barack Obama, and I actually found myself wanting to like the man.

-And he is he he's smooth as he can be.
+And he's smooth as he can be.

-Uh no, I don't see it most Americans don't look at it like that, though.
+See, most Americans don't look at it like that, though.

-Yeah, well wait wait a wait a minute.
+Yeah, well, wait a minute.

-The thing about Herman Cain is uh if he did have a thirteen year relationship with uh with this woman and he's run the the issue with Herman Cain is that he's had a thirteen year relationship with this woman, and he's been uh going around campaigning saying, I've been married to the same woman for forty years and she's the love of my life and all he's not running as Silvio Berlusconi.
+The thing about Herman Cain is if he did have a 13-year relationship with this woman, and he's run the issue with Herman Kane is that he's had a 13-year relationship with this woman, and he's been going around campaigning saying, I've been married to the same woman for 40 years, and she's the love of my life.

 That's the thing.

-Well, I I I see that as well.
+Well, I see that as well.

-He's gonna have gas.
+He's going to have gas.

 What about Romney?

-Because Herman Cain's out.
+Because Herman Kane's out.

-He's gone, he ain't gonna be the nominee.
+He ain't going to be the nominee.

 You'll come up with one.